box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

 A blank response is returned if the assignment was successfully deleted.

-## List current file versions for legal hold policy assignment
+## List files with current file versions for legal hold policy assignment

-Get a list of current file versions for a legal hold assignment.
+Get a list of files with current file versions for a legal hold assignment.

 In some cases you may want to get previous file versions instead.
 In these